 Oculus Quest 2 vs HTC Vive Pro 2

-Let's start with a breakdown of how the two VR headsets compare, shall we?
-You'll find direct comparisons between specs, price, and requirements below.
+It's important to know exactly what you're getting for your money with VR headsets, so let's start with a breakdown of how the two VR headsets compare.
+We've listed direct comparisons between specs, price, and requirements below.

 Oculus Quest 2